-The current segregation protects all valid existing rights, including those under the mining and mineral leasing laws.
-Existing mining claims may be developed if a minerals validity examination shows that a discovery of a valuable mineral deposit existed at the time of the segregation.
+On December 30, 2016, these lands were administratively withdrawn for 20 years by Public Land Order 7859 for the purpose of protecting the lands while Congress considered a permanent legislative withdrawal.
+The current administrative withdrawal protects all valid existing rights, including those under the mining and mineral leasing laws.
+Existing mining claims may be developed if a mineral validity examination shows that a discovery of a valuable mineral deposit existed at the time of the withdrawal.
 Currently, there are 279 existing claims in the withdrawal areas, of which 234 are lode claims and 45 are placer claims.
-To date, no existing claims have been proven valid under the validity examination process.